Trustroots/trustroots/docs/React.md

 The different paths (i.e. [`/volunteering`](https://trustroots.org/volunteering)) are configured in `/modules/**/client/config/**.client.routes.js`.
 Look at the ([example](https://github.com/Trustroots/trustroots/blob/master/modules/pages/client/config/pages.client.routes.js)) and search for `volunteering` to see how a React component can be added to the router.

+#### Links within the app

+Where we used `ui-sref` in Angular views, we'll use `href` in React components.
+This solution reloads the app and therefore is far from ideal.

 ## Passing data from Angular to React